 For blepharitis, treatment may include warm compresses and eyelid scrubs to help clear out the blocked glands, antibiotic or steroid eye drops, and in some cases, oral antibiotics.

-If you think you may be suffering from dry eye or blepharitis, you can trust the experts at Conestoga Eye to provide the best care and treatment options.
-Schedule an appointment online today to get started on your journey to better eye health.
+If you think you may be suffering from dry eye or blepharitis, you can trust the experts at to provide the best care and treatment options. online today to get started on your journey to better eye health.